The Housemaid (novel)

-The Housemaid is a 2022 psychological thriller novel by Freida McFadden.
+The Housemaid is a 2022 psychological thriller novel by Freida McFadden and published by Bookouture.
+Set on Long Island, the novel follows a young maid for a wealthy family with dark secrets.
+The novel was a commercial success and was adapted into a film in 2025, with Sydney Sweeney and Amanda Seyfried in leading roles.

 Plot

-Millie is a young woman with a troubled past, having recently been fired from her job after an incident which nearly sent her back to prison.
-She is unable to find work, due to her criminal record, and spends a month living in her car.
-She jumps at an opportunity as a live-in housemaid for the wealthy Winchester family: Nina, her husband Andrew, and their daughter Cecelia, who live in a luxurious estate on Long Island.
-Their seemingly perfect life unravels when Millie discovers the Winchester household hides dark secrets beneath the surface.
+Millie Calloway is a young woman with a troubled past, having recently been fired from her job after an incident that nearly sent her back to prison.
+Millie is unable to find work due to her criminal record and spends a month living in her car.
+She jumps at an opportunity to become a live-in housemaid for the wealthy Winchester family: Nina, her husband Andrew, and their daughter Cecelia, who live in a luxurious estate on Long Island.

-Millie discovers that the room she is staying in locks from the outside.
-Enzo, the Winchesters' gardener, warns Millie about Nina.
-Based on prior interactions where Nina seemingly suffered psychotic breaks, Millie bonds with Andrew, and ultimately helps him tell Nina to leave the house.
-After Nina leaves with Cecelia, Millie prepares to settle in, only to discover while packing that Andrew has locked her in her room.
+Millie discovers that the tiny attic room she is staying in locks from the outside.
+Enzo, the Winchesters' Italian gardener who speaks limited English, tries to warn Millie of "danger".
+While enduring Nina's reprehensible treatment of her and learning of the woman's prior psychotic episodes and mental hospital stays, Millie bonds with Andrew, who tries to deflect Nina's frequent and unpredictable lashing out.
+The two develop feelings for each other, and end up sleeping together on a night when Nina is away dropping Cecelia off at camp.
+Nina learns of their night together and sets out to humiliate and disparage Millie, which ultimately leads Andrew to tell his wife he wants to separate.
+After Nina is made to leave, Millie prepares to settle in, only to discover, while packing, that Andrew has locked her in the attic room.

-In a flashback, it is revealed that Andrew is a psychologically abusive husband to Nina, who forces her to undergo cruel punishments in a locked room - the same room Millie was staying in - if she did not behave the way he wanted.
-Andrew drugged Nina and Cecelia, attempting to kill Cecelia while pinning it on Nina to demonstrate his leverage over her.
-As a result of this, Nina was sent to an asylum for a year, and after returning, lived life according to Andrew's demands.
-Enzo realized the situation Nina was in but was unable to help her without arousing suspicion from Andrew.
-One day after seeing Millie's record, Nina decided to hire her as a housemaid, leaving a can of pepper spray in a bucket in the room.
+From Nina's perspective, it is revealed that Andrew is physically and psychologically abusive towards her, forcing her to undergo cruel "punishments" in a locked room—the same one Millie has been staying in—if she does not behave the way he wants.
+At the start of their marriage, Andrew had staged an attempted murder–suicide, making it appear that Nina intended to kill both herself and Cecelia, consequently having Nina labeled as insane and giving him control over her.
+As a result, Nina was sent to an asylum for a year and, after returning, lived life according to Andrew's demands.
+Enzo realized the situation Nina was in, but was unable to help her without arousing Andrew's suspicion.